coinflex-exchange/API/WEBSOCKET-README.md

 `persist` is optional.
 If **true** or omitted, the order will remain on the order book until canceled or fulfilled.
 If **false**, the order will be canceled automatically when the client disconnects.
 If `"fill_or_kill"`, the order will be canceled automatically after any immediate matches.
 This flag has no effect on market orders.

 `post_only` is optional.
-If **true** the limit order will never take liqudity from the order book and can only become a non-aggressing maker order.
+If **true** the limit order will never take liquidity from the order book and can only become a non-aggressing maker order.
 If the limit price would result in an immediate match then the order will not be opened and hence rejected.

 `quantity` | `price`  | `total`
 -----------|----------|---------